 Season of Creation

-From Sunday, September 1 to Friday, October 4, Christians around the world will be celebrating the Season of Creation by praying and acting together to protect our common home.
+From Thursday, September 1 to Tuesday, October 4, 2023, Christians around the world will be celebrating the Season of Creation by praying and boldly responding in solidarity to care for our common home.

 Season of Creation Events

 Thursday, August 31 | 7 – 9 p.m.